The Québec maritime Blog

 1. Discover natural wonders in Rivière-au-Tonnerre

-Rivière-au-Tonnerre (which literally means “thunder river”) owes its name to the noise of Manitou Falls, which are located about 30 km (20 mi.) outside the village.
-Once on site, follow the walking trail to admire the 35-metre (115-foot) high waterfall.
+Rivière-au-Tonnerre (which literally means “thunder river”) owes its name to the noise of the Manitou Falls, which are located about 30 km (20 mi.) outside the village.
+Once you’re there, follow the walking trail to admire this 35-metre (115-foot) waterfall.
 In the village, be sure to visit the wooden church, which you can’t miss!
-Built in the Norman style at the turn of the 20th century by 300 volunteers, this church has an impressive 8-metre (26-foot) vault that is decorated with hand-carved motifs.
-To sample local products and learn more about cloudberries, visit the Maison de la Chicoutai (Cloudberry House) and stock up on gourmet treats made with this wild berry: butter, jam, jelly, herbal teas, etc. They make tasty souvenirs of your stop in Rivière-au-Tonnerre!
+Built in the Norman style at the turn of the 20th century by 300 volunteers, this church has an impressive 8-metre (26-foot) vault that’s decorated with hand-carved motifs.

 2. Explore the Mingan Archipelago

-One of the gems of this region, the Mingan Archipelago National Park Reserve is sure to impress you!
-Hop on a boat that will take you to the islands, departing from Longue-Pointe-de-Mingan or Havre-Saint-Pierre.
-There are so many exciting things to see and do in the park reserve: hiking, sea kayaking, sea excursions, lighthouses, bird watching (thousands of seabirds nest on the islands, including the famous Atlantic puffin) and more.
-The archipelago is home to many different natural habitats—shoreline, barrens, boreal forest, salt marsh, peat bogs, etc.—which contribute to the biodiversity found here.
+One of the most iconic natural attractions in Côte-Nord, the Mingan Archipelago National Park Reserve was selected as one of “52 Places to Go in 2024” by the New York Times—and you’ll soon see why!
+To get to the islands, hop on a boat departing from Longue-Pointe-de-Mingan or Havre-Saint-Pierre.
+There are so many exciting things to see and do in the park reserve: hiking, sea kayaking with Noryak Aventures, sea excursions, lighthouses, bird watching (thousands of seabirds nest on the islands, including the famous Atlantic puffins) and more.
+The archipelago is home to a variety of natural habitats (including the shoreline, barrens, the boreal forest, a salt marsh, peat bogs and more), which contribute to the biodiversity found in the park reserve.
 One of the highlights of your visit will be seeing the archipelago’s unusual limestone monoliths.
 Discover these natural sculptures on Île Nue de Mingan as well as Quarry and Niapiskau islands—and try to find those in the shape of an owl, woman or eagle!

 3. Plunge into the history of Baie-Johan-Beetz

 Baie-Johan-Beetz is a village of fewer than 100 inhabitants that was named after a Belgian aristocrat.
-Beetz was a naturalist and businessman who also studied medicine; he is credited with saving the lives of many of the villagers during the 1918 Spanish influenza outbreak.
+Johan Beetz was a naturalist and businessman who also studied medicine; he’s credited with saving the lives of many of the villagers during the 1918 Spanish influenza outbreak.
 Today, his house is a designated historic monument that serves as the village’s memory bank.
-Located on a rocky outcrop overlooking the Gulf of St. Lawrence, at the mouth of the Piashti River, the building draws the eye with its Second Empire-style architecture and bright colours.
+Located on a rocky outcrop overlooking the Gulf of St. Lawrence at the mouth of the Piashti River, the building draws the eye with its Second Empire-style architecture and bright red roof.
 You can even spend the night here since the house has been turned into a lodge by the Pourvoirie Baie-Johan-Beetz outfitter.
 Explore the village by strolling along the boardwalks and imagine life as it was here before the road was built in 1996.
-As you walk, keep an eye out for the interpretation panels that share fascinating anecdotes about this charming village.
+As you walk, keep an eye out for the interpretive panels that share fascinating anecdotes about this charming village.

 4. Visit the birthplace of Gilles Vigneault